What Is Schema.org? A Beginner's Guide to Schema Markup for SEO

 There are tools available to help developers and non-developers alike to write JSON-LD code.
 Alternatively, schema.org provides examples of JSON-LD markup for every type of schema.

 Once you have the example code, you can replace your data in each field.
 Then your JSON-LD code will be ready to add to your website page.
 Google indicates that the JSON-LD code should be added into the <head> of your webpage.
-If that isn't an option, you can also add it into the <body> of your website.
+If that isn't an option, you can also add it to the <body> of your website.

 Step 3: Test Your Schema.org Markup